sagidev/spinjitzuu-public/README.md

 ## IMPORANT INFO

 OPEN SOURCE SPINJITZUU VERSION IS QUITTED.
 I WONT ANSWER ON ANY QUESTIONS RELATED TO THIS ONE.
 CURRENT ACTIVE SPINJITZUU VERSION CAN BE FOUND ON https://spinjitzuu.lol/ .
 I don't upload any binaries.
-This source is just a "good" base to learn from.
+This source is just a "decent" base to learn from.
+As i coded it at the start of my learning journey, many parts of the code can be bad and not optimized.
+Many things can not work anymore as well, but the whole idea of how it work will not change.

 # Spinjitzuu External Orbwalker